Kotlin/kotlinx.serialization/README.md

 }
 ```

->We also provide `kotlinx-serialization-core` artifact that contains all serialization API but does not have bundled serialization format with it
+>We also provide `kotlinx-serialization-core` artifacts that contains all serialization API but does not have bundled serialization format with it

 ### Android

-By default, proguard rules are supplied with the library.
+By default, ProGuard rules are supplied with the library.
 [These rules](rules/common.pro) keep serializers for _all_ serializable classes that are retained after shrinking,
 so you don't need additional setup.